ConveyorLabs/smart-contracts/QSP_Checklist.md

     }
 ```

+- OrderBook.sol#L672-719

-#### 2.)
+#### QSP_14_2
-The number of `dexes` deployed in the constructor of the `SwapRouter` will never be anywhere from `3-15` depending on the chain.
+The number of `dexes` deployed in the constructor of the `SwapRouter` will never be anywhere from `3-8` depending on the chain.
 This will be sufficiently small to not exceed the block gas limit in `getAllPrices` when iterating through the dexes.

 # QSP-15 Missing Input Validation ✅
 ### Description
-1.)
+1. OrderBook._resolveCompletedOrder() (L396-410): Check if the order exists or not before removing from storage.
+This function is used in LimitOrderRouter.executeOrders() (L432-532).
+However, this function does not check the order existence either.
+2. LimitOrderRouter.transferOwnership() (L566-571): The validation on L567 owner == address(0) seems to be mistaken.
+Should validate that the newOwner is a non-zero address instead of validating the owner.
+3. LimitOrderRouter.executeOrders() (L432-532): Check if the order exists for the order ID in the orderIds array.
+The validation can be added in the loop at L440-446 that sets orders[i] = getOrderById(orderIds[i]).
+Otherwise, an empty order has a chance to be executed unexpectedly.
+Additionally, the function should check that orderIds.length is non-zero.
+4. SwapRouter.constructor() (L190-208): The first element of the _isUniV2 input must be true as the 0th index DEX needs to be Uniswap V2 compatible due to the implementation of the SwapRouter._calculateFee() function.
+5. GasOracle.constructor() does not check if _gasOracleAddress is the zero address.
+6. OrderBook.constructor() does not check if _orderRouter is the zero address.
+7. LimitOrderRouter.constructor() does not check if any of _weth, _usdc, _tokenToTokenExecutionAddress, _taxedExecutionAddress, _tokenToWethExecutionAddress, _orderRouter are the zero address, and _executionCost is not 0.
+8. LimitOrderRouter.depositGasCredits() does not check if msg.value is 0.
+If msg.value == 0, then the function does nothing.
+9. SwapRouter.constructor() does not check if any element in _deploymentByteCodes or _dexFactories is 0.
+10. SwapRouter.calculateFee() does not check if amountIn is not 0.
+11. LimitOrderBatcher.constructor() does not check weth, quoterAddress, orderRouterAddress are not the zero address.
+12. TokenToTokenLimitOrderExecution.constructor(),TaxedTokenLimitOrderExecution.constructor(),TokenToWethLimitOrderExecution.constructor()do not check that _usdc is not 0.

+### Resolutions
+#### QSP_15_1
  The following has been added to `_removeOrderFromSystem` in both `LimitOrderBook` and `SandboxLimitOrderBook`

 ```solidity
         ///@notice If the order has already been removed from the contract revert. if (order.orderId == bytes32(0)) {
             revert DuplicateOrderIdsInOrderGroup();
         }
 ```

-2.)
+- OrderBook.sol#L597-599

+#### QSP_15_2
 ```solidity
     ///@notice Function to transfer ownership of the contract. function transferOwnership(address newOwner) external onlyOwner {